Get panoramas - HELP

 Or

-9. If you did not get an e-mail containing a link after this, there are essentially three explanations: You did not enter the e-mail address correctly; the e-mail has been filtered as spam; the server that generates the panorama failed.
+If you did not get an email containing a link afterwards, there are essentially the following explanations: You did not enter the email address correctly; the email has been filtered as spam; my email account has been blocked by your email system (e.g. outlook, hotmail etc.).

 Extensive description:

-Latitude and longitude data are also possible to obtain from the Google Map.
+Latitude and longitude data are also possible to obtain from the map.
 Identify the intended viewpoint on the map and click onto it.
 The coordinates of this point are adopted into the latitude and longitude fields in the form.
-The Google Map offers the usual functions.
-Using the mouse wheel you can zoom in and out; this can also be done with plus-minus slider to the left.
-In the upper right corner you can select the map type,

 The field Camera height sets the height of the camera above ground level at the viewpoint.
-A value of 10 m is the default value.
+10 is the default value.

 In the fields Left edge and Right edge you set the left and right limits, respectively, of the view in decimal degrees or degrees + minutes + seconds (e.g. 36.3576 or 36°21'27.4" or 36 21 27.4).
 The values range between 0 und 360.
 Further valid entries are: N, NE, E, SE, S, SW, W, SW indicating the cardinal directions.